MatteHue808/MatteHue808.github.io/essays/whoami.md

 I have many friends from high school and university who are taking computer science, and the things that they create always amaze me.
 Personally, I would like to create something to aid in my Dungeons & Dragons (D&D) campaigns - which is a table top roleplaying game you might've first seen in the TV show "Stranger Things" - and also build a website to showcase my writing portfolio.

-I'm not sure whether I want to be a developer, however, I am willing to take a peek.
+I'm not sure whether I want to be a developer, but I am willing to take a peek.
 After all, it's always good to build up one's hard skills.
-It's very nice to meet you all.
+It's a pleasure to meet you all!